rust-stuco/homeworks/week9/filterlab_ref/README.md

 # Grading

 There are 4 integration tests located in the `tests` directory, and 2 benchmarks located in the `benches` directory.
-To get full credit on this assignment, you must pass all 4 integration tests and perform roughly the same or better than our reference solution (by roughly the same, we mean it just has to do better than half the performance of our purposefully slow solution).
+You should aim to pass all 4 integration tests and perform roughly the same or better than our reference solution.

 On Gradescope, the write benchmark takes approximately 7 microseconds, and the read benchmark takes approximately 19 microseconds (as of 11/6/24).